 grated zucchini in bowl of food processor.

-Step one: Grate the zucchini using a hand or box grater or food processor with a grater attachment.
-Gather 4 cups of grated zucchini and place in a medium bowl.
+Step one: Grate the zucchini using a box grater or food processor with a grater attachment.
+Place 4-5 cups of grated zucchini and place in a medium bowl.

-Sprinkle a teaspoon of kosher salt over top, mix, and let sit for 15 minutes.
+Sprinkle with a teaspoon of kosher salt, mix, and let sit for 15 minutes.
 Toss occasionally.
 This step is essential for releasing excess moisture and resulting in light and crispy zucchini cakes!

 ceramic bowl with grated zucchini and teaspoon of kosher salt sprinkled over top.